MAzewail/Robotics/Level two/Fingerprint_RFID_Keypad_LCD_Relay/README.md

 ## There are two different levels of security

--Low level of password detection.
+- Low level of password detection.

--High level of password detection.
+- High level of password detection.